The npm registry contains packages, many of which are also Node modules, or contain Node modules.

 As an npm user or Org member, you can create and publish public packages that anyone can download and use in their own projects.

-public packages belong to a user or Org and must be preceded by the user or Org name when included as a dependency in a package.json
+Unscoped public packages exist in the global public registry namespace and can be referenced in a package.json file with the package name alone: package-name.Scoped public packages belong to a user or Org and must be preceded by the user or Org name when included as a dependency in a package.json file:

 With npm private packages, you can use the npm registry to host code that is only visible to you and chosen collaborators, allowing you to manage and use private code alongside public code in your projects.
 To create or use private packages you must be a paid user.